 Lewisham Homes is an enterprising, not-for-profit organisation, set up to improve housing in the London Borough of Lewisham.
 As well as managing 18,000 homes on behalf of Lewisham Council, we operate our own maintenance company, build new homes and find valuable ways to invest in the local community.

 Our Chief Executive reports to the Lewisham Homes Board.
 The Board sets our strategic direction and uses its expertise to assist in guidance and decision making.
-The Board takes a close interest in performance, finance and service improvement data.
+The Board takes a close interest in and monitors performance, finance and service improvement data.

 We employ nearly 600 staff with a head office in Catford, south-east London.

 Our vision is to create thriving communities and places people are proud to call home; and is supported by our mission: to provide safe, quality homes, deliver efficient services and enhance life chances.
 Our Corporate Plan sets out how this will be delivered by focusing on our five ambitions: